dscode89/tast-brief-frontend/to-do-list.md

 - add some styling/animaton to header button so that it grows in size when hovered over and maybe changes color

 - could possibly make the ImgContainer more descriptive

   - have a think about what attributes you would want to make

+- refactor so that the the product column isn't being used for the footer list and products
+  - they have too many differences